-Our customers use our tiny motion modules to adjust micro optics or mechanical components within their handheld, portable and mobile systems.
-The modules have micrometer precision, work on battery power, perform at any orientation and resist shock, vibration and temperature extremes.
+Our customers use our tiny M3 smart modules to adjust micro optics or mechanical components within their handheld, portable and mobile systems.
+M3 modules have micrometer precision, work on battery power, perform at any orientation and resist shock, vibration and temperature extremes.

 Our motion systems move lenses, samples or image planes to provide precision focus and alignment in miniature instruments.
 Applications include: